 An egg freezing cycle starts much the same way as an IVF cycle:

 - You’ll take fertility medications via self-injection for around two weeks, to stimulate your ovaries to produce multiple mature eggs.
 We’ll monitor you during this time.

-- We then collect the eggs in our clinic theatre, under light conscious sedation.
+- We then collect the eggs in our clinic theatre, under local anaesthetic and oral sedation

 - Your eggs are immediately frozen, using a process called vitrification, to maximise survival rates for your frozen eggs.